statelyai/xstate/docs/guides/context.md

 [:rocket: Quick Reference](#quick-reference)

-While _finite_ states are well-defined in finite state machines and statecharts, state that represents _quantitative data_ (e.g., arbitrary strings, numbers, objects, etc.) that can be potentially infinite is represented as [extended state](https://en.wikipedia.org/wiki/UML_state_machine#Extended_states) instead.
+While _finite_ states are well-defined in finite state machines and statecharts, a state that represents _quantitative data_ (e.g., arbitrary strings, numbers, objects, etc.) that can be potentially infinite is represented as [extended state](https://en.wikipedia.org/wiki/UML_state_machine#Extended_states) instead.
 This makes statecharts much more useful for real-life applications.

-In XState, extended state is known as **context**.
+In XState, the extended state is known as **context**.
 Below is an example of how `context` is used to simulate filling a glass of water:

 ```js
 import { createMachine, assign } from 'xstate';